 Mitigation of impacts to fish and wildlife, which currently and historically have used the area around the New Elk Mine consists of minimizing the total disturbed area during the life of the operation and by continuous efforts to minimize disturbance and pollution to the existing environmental resources during the life of the operation.
 A description of the fish and wildlife resources in the permit area and adjacent areas is shown in Exhibit 16, Fish and Wildlife Information.
 Because the New Elk Mine is an underground operation, it is possible for NECC to minimize the total disturbed area for the surface facilities and structures and thereby minimize the disturbances to habitats, which are used by fish and wildlife.
-Proper location of new additional structures such as fans, access and light use roads, as reviewed in Section 2.05.4 of this application, will be carried out to ensure minimized disturbance to habitat.
+Proper location of new additional structures such as fans, haul roads, access roads, and light use roads, as reviewed in Section 2.05.4 of this application, will be carried out to ensure minimized disturbance to habitat.
+Utilization of the haul road and the railroad from the mine to the Jensen Rail Yard will lessen and eliminate the potential for wildlife collisions with haul trucks currently running on Highway 12.
 Due to the maturity of the New Elk operation, additional required disturbed areas are expected to be very small in size and thereby will serve to mitigate the impact on the fish and wildlife of the area.
 Enhancement of the habitat in the vicinity of the disturbed area is increased during the life of the mine due to limited access to those areas, which are disturbed by the surface mining operations associated with the New Elk Mine.
 Return of the land to its pre-mining land use after reclamation, as described in Section 2.05.5, will enhance the fish and wildlife resources for the permit area and adjacent areas.
 Enhancement of this area is due primarily to limited access, which NECC currently plans to continue to utilize for its mining operations.